kyle-tennison/notes/lecture notes/PHIL-3127 (philosophy)/Baudrillard - Simulacra and Simulation.md

 # Baudrillard - Simulacra and Simulation

-Talks about superreal, ties to the matrix of some subtle thing we aren't talking about.
+Talks about the superreal and ties it to the matrix of some subtle thing we aren't discussing.

-He says that the matrix isn't exactly what he was talking about: hyperreal is something else.
+He says that the matrix isn't exactly what he was referring to: the hyperreal is something else.

-Talks about how where God may lay in the hyperreal realm.
+Talks about where God may lie in the hyperreal realm.